LAV-25: LAV-25A2

 Funding has been approved for continued upgrades to the LAV family to bring them up to the LAV-A2 standard.
 Phase I improvements include increased external and internal ballistic armor upgrades, improved fire suppression equipment, and upgrading the vehicle's suspension to the Generation II standard.
 Phase II upgrades include replacing the turret hydraulics with an electric drive system and replacing the thermal sight with an improved model incorporating a laser range finder for aircraft.

 To reflect the improved significant survivability and capability enhancements occurring today, the LAV is being renamed as the LAV-A2.
 The LAV-A2 project involved developing and installing an internal and external ballistic protection upgrade package, developed by Armatec Survivability, for the Light Armored Vehicles, an automatic fire suppression system for the interior of the vehicle and a Generation II suspension upgrade to support the added weight of the new armor.
 The suspension upgrade includes new struts/steering knuckles, torsion bars, shocks and mounts and driveshaft.
 The three-kit armor system provides the LAV with additional survivability against improvised explosive devices (IED) and direct-fire kinetic energy weapons.

 The LAV-25A2 includes the Improved Thermal Sight System (ITSS) developed by Raytheon.
 The ITSS provides the gunner and commander with thermal images, an eye-safe laser range finder, a fire-control solution and far-target location target grid information.

 The new armor will provide protection from 14.5 mm armor-piercing rounds, and include an anti-spall lining on the inside to further protect crew members.
 It will be similar to the protection found on the U.S. Army's LAV III "Stryker" variant.

 Tests by the U.S. Army's Operational Test Command (OTC), Airborne and Special Operations Test Directorate at Fort Bragg demonstrated that the LAV-25A2 could be airdropped from transport aircraft, a capability of interest to Army airborne units.
 In October 2018, Alpha Company, 4th Battalion, 68th Armor Regiment, 1st Brigade Combat Team of the 82nd Airborne Division was activated and equipped with ex-USMC LAV-25A2s for test and evaluation; the unit was deactivated in September 2020 differing to wait for the creation of the U.S. Army's Mobile Protected Firepower units planned for 2025/2026.

 LAV-25A3

 In January 2019, General Dynamics was awarded a $37.2 million contract to upgrade the Marine Corps' LAV fleet.
 Designated the LAV A3, upgrades include improvements to the powerpack to improve reliability, cooling capacity, diagnostics, and fuel economy, a new drivetrain for improved towing capability, a steering dampener to improve road feel and usability, and a digitized drivers' instrument panel.
 The initial contract was for 60 hardware kits which are planned for installation by 2021.

-Derivatives
+Other Variants

 Five variants of the LAV-25 were originally envisioned.
 Only six were initially production ready.
 Other than the LAV-25, these were: